How we work with girls

 Let's talk.
 Period

-As a result of our ground-breaking report Break the Barriers in 2018, Plan International UK partnered with Brook, a young people's health and wellbeing charity, to tackle the 'toxic trio' of period poverty in the UK.
-Our report found that period poverty is underpinned by the 'toxic trio' of the cost of period products, the lack of education about periods and the stigma surrounding menstruation.
+As a result of our ground-breaking 2018 report Break the Barriers we partnered with Brook, a young people's health and wellbeing charity, to tackle the 'toxic trio' of period poverty through the Let’s talk.
+Period project.

 Champions of Wales

 Champions of Wales is a uniquely powerful and innovative youth programme that works with girls and boys in four locations in Wales.
 Together, they're challenging gender inequality through campaigning and exploring how and where they can champion girls’ rights locally, using digital mapping tools.

 The aim of the project is to challenge decision makers to champion girls’ rights.